bnb-chain/bnb-chain.github.io/docs/BSC-separate-node.md

 ## Roles

-- Fast Node
-  It does full sync using only Snapshot and generates difflayer.
+- **Fast Node**: It does full sync using only Snapshot and generates difflayer.
 It needs the confirm message from the verify node before freezing the blocks, it has to wait until it receives a confirm message from the verify node for the ancestor block before inserting new blocks.

-- Verify Node
-  It is a normal BSC full node that does full sync using Snapshot and MPT, and generates difflayer.
+- **Verify Node**: It is a normal BSC full node that does full sync using Snapshot and MPT, and generates difflayer.
 It receives diffhash from fast nodes, finds the corresponding difflayer whose diffhash is matched, then responds MPT root message to the fast node.

 ## Related Commands